- Share Content Marketing Metrics: Account Based Marketing Edition on Facebook

 - Native Advertising.
 If you are using native advertising networks like Outbrain or Taboola, factor these costs in as well.

 Last up is the holy grail—ROI metrics.
-These combine different classes of the aforementioned metrics with a broad range of variations.
+These combine different classes of the aforementioned content and account based marketing metrics with a broad range of variations.
 Here are some to consider.

 Return on Investment.
 For each piece of content x in Campaign C, take the $ amount of Revenue generated (a sales metric) by Content x and divide it by the ($ Production Cost for x + $ Distribution Cost for x) (a production metric).
 If the ratio is greater than 1, your content was profitable from a sales perspective.